BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 von Neumann was extremely professionally productive.
 He made seminal scientific discoveries across multiple disciplines.
 He did deeply influential work in geopolitics and with the US military in particular, including a key role in winning World War II.
-It was a rare combination indeed: elite scientific work and elite public sector work typically suit two very different kinds of minds.
+It's a rare combination indeed: elite scientific work and elite public sector work usually suit different kinds of minds.
 </p>

 <p>
 Major themes of his life include mathematics, politics, the military, physics, and computing.

 In each of those, he was world-changingly successful.
-To give some illuminating examples:
+Some examples:
 <h3>Mathematics</h3>
-<p>He founded multiple entirely new fields, including, perhaps most notably, game theory²².
+<p>He founded multiple entirely new fields, including, perhaps most notably, game theory<sup>22</sup>.

 <blockquote>
 By 1928, when he wrote "The Theory of Parlor Games," which contained a proof of the famous Minimax Theorem, von Neumann had become a wunderkind.
-Described as the seminal paper on game theory, "The Theory of Parlor Games" concerned two-person zero-sum games (where the gain of one participant is the loss of the other).²²
+Described as the seminal paper on game theory, "The Theory of Parlor Games" concerned two-person zero-sum games (where the gain of one participant is the loss of the other).<sup>22</sup>
 </blockquote>

 <blockquote>
-In his 20s, he revolutionized set theory, ergodic theory and continuous geometry — all major disciplines of theoretical mathematics.¹³
+In his 20s, he revolutionized set theory, ergodic theory and continuous geometry — all major disciplines of theoretical mathematics.<sup>13</sup>
 </blockquote>

 <h3>Politics and the military</h3>
 <p>
 He did critical work on the Manhattan project.
 Von Neumann became a leading authority on the mathematics of shaped charges, explosive charges shaped to focus the effect of the energy of an explosive.
-He was instrumental in the design of the second atomic bomb...¹³ And so he was a key part of—it would not be hyperbole to say—saving the world.
+He was instrumental in the design of the second atomic bomb...<sup>13</sup>
+And so he was a key part of—it would not be hyperbole to say—saving the world.
 </p>